a1ex9788/LineLengthGuard/README.md

 Key|Description
 -|-
+AllowLongMethodNamesWithUnderscores|A value that indicates if method names that contain underscores are allowed to exceed the maximum line length.
+Its default value is `false`.
 ExcludedLineStarts|A collection of strings that make lines starting with any of them to be excluded from the analysis.
 Lines with any start are analysed by default.
 MaximumLineLength|Maximum number of characters that a line is allowed to have.
 Its default value is `120`.